AFwcxx/so-auth/README.md

 // Optional
 // - Only if you require to handle or store user details for your project
-// - This meta data is captured in your own handler file mentioned above let meta = {
+// - This meta data is captured in your own handler file mentioned in the previous section

+let meta = {
   email: 'jondoe@email.com',
   firstname: 'Jon',
   lastname: 'Doe'
 };

-soAuth.negotiate(credential, 'login', meta).then(response => {
+SoAuth.negotiate(credential, 'login', meta).then(response => {
   if (response && response.token !== undefined) {
-    soAuth.save();
+    SoAuth.save();
     window.location.replace("?soauth=" + response.token);
   } else {
     alert('Invalid login!');